nosoop/SM-TFCustomAttributeStarterPack/README.md

 [am-prof]: https://forums.alliedmods.net/member.php?u=252787
 [wiki]: https://github.com/nosoop/SM-TFCustomAttributeStarterPack/wiki/Custom-Attribute-List

+### Microframeworks

+Some attributes are libraries that can be hooked onto by other plugin developers to implement their own behaviors.
+These include:

+- `custom lunchbox effect`:  Replaces lunchbox effects &mdash; Sandvich, Bonk!, etc.
+- `custom buff type`:  Replaces rage effects &mdash; currently only tested on Soldier's banners and Sniper's Heatmaker, but should work on other weapons that use the rage system

 ## Installation

 It's assumed that you're a server operator and are familiar with how SourceMod works.
 I can't